 - Priority deadline for returning students: May 1st.
-Students should resubmit all of their application materials by May 1st each year.
+Students should resubmit their FAFSA and SIS application by May 1st each year.
 Those who do so will receive their preliminary award letter within 4-6 weeks.

 - Read your preliminary award letter carefully for instructions on how to accept the federal and/or institutional loans offered.
 Completing these tasks by July 1st will ensure that your financial aid will be reflected on your fall tuition bill.